-When you initialize the new version of Informix , use the same configuration that the old database server used.
-After you observe the performance of new version, use the new ONCONFIG file to obtain the benefits from the new or changed configuration parameters.

-Alternatively, you can examine the new file for new configuration parameters that you might want to use.
+When you initialize the new version of Informix, which contains a new onconfig.std file, use the same configuration that the old database server used.
+After you observe the performance of new version, you can examine the new file for new configuration parameters that you might want to use and can you start to use the new and changed configuration parameters.

-Set the ALARMPROGRAM configuration parameter to either nothing or no\log.sh to prevent the generation of errors if the logical log fills during the migration.
-For more details, see "Initializing the new version of Informix" on page 6-6.
-After the migration, change the value of ALARMPROGRAM to log\full.sh.
+Set the ALARMPROGRAM configuration parameter to either nothing or no_log.sh to prevent the generation of errors if the logical log fills during the migration.
+For more details, see "Starting the new version of Informix" on page 6-6.
+After the migration, change the value of ALARMPROGRAM to log_full.sh.